Transparent dark purple Travel Guide by Insurte logo

 Keep in mind that availability and offerings may vary depending on your nationality.
 Not all visa types may be available for all foreigners.
 Always check the Norwegian Embassy's official site for information specific to travelers from your home country.

-Types of Norwegian work permits
+Types of Norwegian work permits for US citizens:

 Skilled workers.
 There are several categories within this category, including those with Norwegian employers, workers of international companies with a Norwegian branch, skilled workers on assignment in Norway, offshore workers, athletes/coaches, religious teachers and leaders, entrepreneurs with a company in Norway, and self-employed workers with a company abroad.